eventql/eventql/doc/internals/replication.md

       - If yes, check if the segments base_segment_id equals the local root segment id
         - If yes, accept and fast-forward-add the segment
+        - If no, check if the partition state is LOADING and the root segment id is NULL
+          - If yes, accept and fast-forward-add the segment
         - If no, check if the segment exists locally and is referenced by the root segment
           - If yes, decline with EXISTS